-Certain computers include allin-one media 'centers' such as Windows Media Center.
+Certain computers include all-inone media 'centers' such as Windows Media Center.
 These programs can handle a variety of multimedia content, presented with simple menus that may be easily controlled with a remote control.
-You may watch live or recorded TV

-(if your computer has a TV tuner), listen to digital music, view pictures and personal videos, create CDs and DVDs, or access content from online services
+You may watch live or recorded TV (if your computer has a TV tuner), listen to digital music, view pictures and personal videos, or access content from online services.

-To start the media program installed on your computer, click on Start > Windows Media Center
+To start the media program installed on your computer, click on Start > Windows Media Center.